merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 pkgsrc HOWTO is here: [https://wiki.netbsd.org/pkgsrc/how_to_use_pkgsrc_on_solaris/](https://wiki.netbsd.org/pkgsrc/how_to_use_pkgsrc_on_solaris/)
 There's a wiki page from 2007, it's old but can be useful: [https://wtf.hijacked.us/wiki/index.php/Pkgsrc_on_solaris](https://wtf.hijacked.us/wiki/index.php/Pkgsrc_on_solaris)

-I had to take [pkgsrc 2024Q2](https://ftp.netbsd.org/pub/pkgsrc/pkgsrc-2024Q2/pkgsrc-2024Q2.tar.gz) because 2024Q3 has Perl 5.40, which I couldn't build on Solaris 10. there was an issue in Github [https://github.com/Perl/perl5/issues/22728](https://github.com/Perl/perl5/issues/22728) – it’s closed, then maybe I'll give it a try again later.
+I took [pkgsrc 2024Q3](https://ftp.netbsd.org/pub/pkgsrc/pkgsrc-2024Q3/pkgsrc-2024Q3.tar.gz).
+The newer version has Perl 5.40, which I couldn't build on Solaris 10.
+There was an issue in Github [https://github.com/Perl/perl5/issues/22728](https://github.com/Perl/perl5/issues/22728) – it’s closed, then maybe I'll give it a try again later.

-sunfreeware.com is not available anymore (at least, for free), then I am using gcc5 and other utilities (mentioned in the HOWTO) from [https://www.opencsw.org/](https://www.opencsw.org/)
+`sunfreeware.com` is not available anymore (at least, for free), then I am using **gcc5** and other utilities (mentioned in the HOWTO) from [https://www.opencsw.org/](https://www.opencsw.org/)
-Also, I had to install sqlite3.
-Then, bootstrap and go on!
+Also, I had to install **sqlite3**.
+Then, bootstrap and let's go!

+(Just FYI, this is the full list of packages I installed using OpenCSW's `pkgutil`: [http://lizaurus.com/solaris10/pkgutil_list](http://lizaurus.com/solaris10/pkgutil_list).
+I think, not all of them are necessary after I have many pkgsrc's packages.

 My mk.conf is here: [http://lizaurus.com/solaris10/pkgsrc-solaris10/bootstrap/mk.conf](http://lizaurus.com/solaris10/pkgsrc-solaris10/bootstrap/mk.conf)